npentrel/vale-mongodb/README.md

 instructions to integrate LanguageTool with Vale-Server are [here](https://docs.errata.ai/vale-server/add-ons/languagetool).

-If you set up Vale for VS-Code you can point it to your vale-server installation to make use of the extra features.
+If you set up Vale for VS-Code you can point it to your vale-server installation to make use of the extra features (via the extension settings).

 ## Repository Structure